5 Tax Savings and Other Advantages You Can Get When You Apply for Home Loans_WC

 Highlights:

-• Tax Saving Advantages You Can Get on Home Loan Principal and Interest
+• Tax Savings on Home Loan Principal and Interest Repayment

-In this article, we share with our readers tips on how they can save tax through a Home Loan.
+In this article, we will explore how one can save tax through a Home Loan.

-Tax Saving Advantages on Home Loan Principal and Interest
+Tax Benefits on Home Loan Principal and Interest

 1. Tax Savings on Home Loan Principal Repayment

-Borrowers must also know that if they have two homes and they have taken a home loan against both homes, they can claim tax exemption on money spent towards principal repayment for both Home Loans.
-However, the total tax exemption one can claim cannot exceed Rs.1.5 Lakh in a year.
-Further, Section 80C of the Income Tax Act also deals with other tax-saving options, such as EPF, PPF, ULIP and ELSS savings, etc., and the combined limit for all these tax-saving investments is Rs.1.5 Lakh.
+Borrowers who have two homes and have availed of Home Loans against both properties can claim tax exemption on the amount spent towards principal repayment for both loans.
+However, the total tax exemption one can claim cannot exceed Rs.1.5 Lakh in a financial year.
+Further, Section 80C of the Income Tax Act, 1961 also deals with other tax-saving options, such as EPF, PPF, ULIP, and ELSS.
+The combined limit for all these tax-saving investments is Rs.1.5 Lakh.

-2. Tax Savings on Home Loan Interest Repayment
+2. Tax Benefits on Home Loan Interest Payment

-Section 24B of the Income Tax Act makes way for claiming tax deductions on payments made towards interest repayment.
-Under this section of the Income Tax Act, one can claim tax benefits up to a maximum of Rs.2 Lakh on payments made towards interest repayment.
-If a borrower has two homes and both homes have been funded through a Home Loan, the borrower can claim tax exemptions on payments made towards interest repayment of both.
+Section 24(b) of the Income Tax Act, 1961 allows tax deductions up to a maximum of Rs.2 Lakh on payments made towards the interest component of the loan.
+If a borrower owns two homes that are funded through Home Loans, they can claim tax exemptions on the interest payments made towards both loans.
 However, the total exemption cannot exceed Rs.2 Lakh in a financial year.
-The good part is section 24B of the Income Tax Act only deals with tax exemptions on home loan interest repayments and no other tax-saving instrument.

-In the financial year 2016-2017, the government of India reintroduced Section 80EE of the Income Tax Act.
-Under this Act, borrowers can claim an additional deduction ranging up to a maximum of Rs.50,000.
+In the financial year 2016-2017, Section 80EE of the Income Tax Act, 1961 was reintroduced.
+Under this Section, borrowers can claim an additional deduction up to a maximum of Rs.50,000.
 However, to be able to claim this deduction, the borrower must meet certain terms and conditions.
-To start with, they must have taken a loan between 1st April 2016 and 31st March 2017.
-Further, the value of the property must not exceed Rs.50 Lakh and the loan amount shouldn't exceed Rs.35 Lakh.
-If you meet these qualifying criteria, you can claim an additional Rs.50,000 as tax deductions.
+To start with, they must have taken a loan between 1 April 2016 and 31 March 2017.
+Further, the value of the property must not exceed Rs.50 Lakh and the loan amount should not exceed Rs.35 Lakh.

-However, certain conditions must be met for a person to be able to claim deductions under this section of the Income Tax Act.
-To start with, to claim a deduction under this category, you must have taken a Home Loan between 1st April 2019 and 31st March 2020.
-Further, the stamp duty charges for the property against which the loan has been taken must not exceed Rs.45 Lakhs.
-Over and above this, only those borrowers can claim tax benefits under this category who do not own any other residential property and have taken a loan from a trusted bank or housing finance company.
+However, certain conditions must be met for a person to be able to claim deductions under this Section.
+To start with, borrowers must have taken a Home Loan between 1 April 2019 and 31 March 2022.
+Further, the value of the property against which the loan has been taken must not exceed Rs.45 Lakh.
+Further, only borrowers who do not own any other residential property at the time of loan approval from a bank or housing finance company are eligible to claim tax benefits in this category.

 5. Tax Deductions in the Case of Joint Home Loans

-In the case of joint home loans, all borrowers can claim deductions up to a maximum of Rs.1.5 Lakh on payments made towards principal repayment and up to a maximum of Rs.2 Lakh on payments made towards interest repayment.
-Thus, combined, joint home loan payers can claim a maximum of Rs.7 Lakh as tax deductions by way of a Home Loan, which is a substantial amount of money.
+In the case of joint Home Loans, all borrowers can claim deductions up to a maximum of Rs.1.5 Lakh on repayments made towards the principal amount and up to a maximum of Rs.2 Lakh on payments made towards the interest amount.
+Thus, co-borrowers who have availed of a joint Home Loan can claim a maximum of Rs.7 Lakh as tax deductions through a Home Loan.

 People Also Read: Benefits of Joint Home Loan